 Writing

 Our writing curriculum is rooted in reading, with all writing opportunities linked to a high quality class text which the children study in their reading lessons.
 Our writing lessons ensure that our children have exposure to a wide range of genres and learn to write for different audiences and purposes.
-In order to make secure links between writing and reading, pupils are made aware that they should ‘read as a writer’ and ‘write as a reader’.
+In order to make secure links between writing and reading, pupils are encouraged to 'read as a writer’ and ‘write as a reader’.
 In discrete grammar lessons, the children are taught the knowledge of grammatical features they will need to apply to their writing that week.
 This ensures that they make purposeful links and build on the skills they have learnt in order to progress.

 The Writing Process

-As a school, we draw on 'Talk for Writing' so that the children can rehearse and learn exemplary models of writing at the beginning of a unit.
+As a school, we draw on some principles of 'Talk for Writing' so that the children can rehearse and learn exemplary models of writing at the beginning of a unit, particularly in KS1.
 They will dissect and evaluate these models, analysing the grammatical rules and tools that make the piece of writing a success.
 The rules for writing are the non-negotiable year group expectations we expect the children to include in every piece of work, whilst the tools are the genre specific grammatical features that the children should include.

 As the writing process continues, the teacher models writing and the children take part in shared writing opportunities with their peers, as well as guided writing opportunities with their teachers, to develop their knowledge and skills in readiness for their independent writing.